Thissutek/python-automation-scripts/README.md

 1. Open your terminal or command prompt

-2. Change the variable target_folder to the specified folder default is the downloads folder

-3. Run the script by executing (default path is Downloads folder unless specified) py file_organizer.py [file_path]
+2. Run the script by executing (default path is Downloads folder unless specified) py file_organizer.py [file_path]